-The roofline protects a property and, as home-owners, we know intuitively just how important a watertight roof is when buying a property.
+I Know What a Roof Is, So What is The Roofline?The roofline protects a property and, as home-owners, we know intuitively just how important a watertight roof is when buying a property.
 A thorough building roof report should confirm that a tiled roof has enough structural support & that the purlins & rafters are coping with the load imposed on them without sagging.
 The report should also confirm that there is no water penetration coming inside the rooms & there is adequate ventilation in roof spaces to prevent condensation.

-“Roofline” is a generic term that refers to the area between the first tile on a pitched (sloping) roof and the back of a building’s wall cavity.
+So where does the roofline fit in?“Roofline” is a generic term that refers to the area between the first tile on a pitched (sloping) roof and the back of a building’s wall cavity.
 The confusion exists because the elements that comprise the Roofline are used interchangeably.
-The four components are:
+The three components are:

 - barge boards

 FasciasThe fascia is the outward-facing board that runs along under the bottom of the tiles, to which the gutter is fixed.

 SoffitsSoffits bridge the gap between the wall and the projecting edge of the roofline, often known as the eaves.

 Barge BoardsBarge boards are the boards fastened to the projecting gables of a roof, running up to the apex of the gable

 GutteringGutters catch rainwater running off the pitched roof and convey it, by means of downpipes, to underground cavities called soakaways, where it disperses.